jahyman/MazeGen/README.md

 MazeGen
 =======

-Random maze generation in Java.
+Random maze generation made in Java for CS112.